Sports in the New York metropolitan area: Olympic bids

 New York and Los Angeles submitted bids to the USOC for the 1984 Summer Olympics.
 The USOC voted to submit Los Angeles' bid to the IOC, which was the only bid for those games.
 While Los Angeles secured the right to host the 1984 Summer Olympics, New York served as host of the 1984 Summer Paralympics.

 In 2005, New York City bid to host the 2012 Summer Olympics, but lost to London.
 It was the first time the USOC submitted a bid from New York City to the IOC.
 Upon the USOC reaching a new revenue-sharing agreement with the IOC in May 2012, New York was mentioned as a potential candidate for the 2024 Summer Olympics, but the city declined to submit a bid to the USOC.
 Los Angeles was selected as the American candidate for the 2024 Olympics and ultimately secured the right to host the 2028 Summer Olympics.

+In June 2026, Governor Kathy Hochul formed an exploratory committee to study a potential New York City-Lake Placid bid for the 2042 Winter Olympics.